All systems nominal

 verity license status

-# Check the dashboard is responding
+# Check the gateway health endpoint

-curl -k https://localhost:8080/health
+curl -k https://localhost/health

 Expected licence status output: